SlicingDice/slicingdice-javascript/README.md

 }
 ```

-### `countEntityTotal(tables)`
+### `countEntityTotal(dimensions)`
-Count the total number of inserted entities in the given tables.
+Count the total number of inserted entities in the given dimensions.
 This method corresponds to a [POST request at /query/count/entity/total](https://docs.slicingdice.com/docs/total#section-counting-specific-tables).

 #### Request example